 Financial Aid for AB540 and Undocumented Students

 AB540 and undocumented students who qualify under AB540 criteria can apply for financial aid by submitting the California Dream Act Application (CADAA).
-To be considered for state and institutional awards, including grants, need-based scholarships, loans, and Work-Study, eligible AB540 and undocumented students must complete the following steps:
+To be considered for state and institutional aid, including grants, need-based scholarships, loans, and Work-Study, eligible AB540, and undocumented students must complete the following steps:

-Submit a California Dream Act Application (CADAA) by the March 2 priority deadline each year (extended to May 2, 2024, for the 2024-25 academic year) for maximum financial aid consideration.
+Submit a California Dream Act Application (CADAA) by the March 2 priority deadline each year for maximum financial aid consideration.

 California Dream Act Service Incentive Grant Program